 3. Timing of Evaluations: Observations and formative evaluations shall be conducted consistent with this TEP and may be more concentrated or less frequent and numerous, as determined by the needs of the evaluator(s).
 The observations and evaluations may be announced or unannounced; they may be random or scheduled; they may be conducted briefly or may be for an extended period of time, though at all times shall be of sufficient length so as to allow the evaluator the opportunity to draw evidences of performance of the teacher, with at least two observations lasting at least forty minutes.
 A teacher will not be scheduled more than one observation in a one-week period.
 A mandatory pre-observation conference will take place before the first observation.
 For subsequent observations, a pre-observation conference may take place upon teacher or evaluator request.
 A post-observation conference shall occur within one week of an observation.
 This will provide timely and effective feedback for teachers that seek improvement.
-One short, nonevaluative, observation (at least 20 minutes in length) will be conducted by the CTE Innovation Coach prior to fall break.
-One long observation (at least 40 minutes in length) will be conducted each semester.
+For teachers in the first five years of teaching at Central Nine, one one short, nonevaluative, observation (at least 20 minutes in length) will be conducted by the CTE Innovation Coach prior to fall break.
+For all teachers, one One long observation (at least 40 minutes in length) will be conducted each semester.
 A 15-day observation window will be provided by the evaluator to the instructor for the long observations.
 This does not include any walk-throughs, which may occur at any time during the year.
 A teacher may request an additional scheduled short observation to be conducted by an evaluator of his/her choice.
 A second observation cannot be scheduled without evaluator feedback from the first observation being provided from the evaluator to the teacher.
 The law requires a minimum of two observations must be conducted for each summative evaluation or as otherwise required by 511 IAC 10-6-5.
 The observer will send the teacher observation rubric and the observation summary prior to the post-observation meeting.